 This information is for you to consider when purchasing any headstall/bridle for your mule:

 Measure for the brow band from just to the left of the left ear to just pass the right ear as shown in A - B. A properly fitted browband should be comfortable; just loose enough to get two fingers under the measuring tape.

-Measure for the nose band around the mule's nose (see letter C) this is typically where the halter nose band rests.
-Ideally you should be able to fit 2 fingers underneath the noseband when properly fitted.
-This is the only measurement I need to get your mule into the correct size whoa mule lariat noseband.
+For the Whoa Mule Bridle, measure for the nose band around the mule's nose (see letter C) this is typically where the halter nose band rests.
+The circumference of the mules noseband minus 2 inches for the hardware piece is the measurement I need.
+After you recieve your bridle, ideally you should be able to fit two fingers underneath the noseband when properly fitted.

 The hardware works underneath the jaw area on the mule.
 When rein pressure is applied, the hardware applies pressure underneath the jaw working in conjunction with the noseband that pulls the mule's nose back down to where it should be.

 This is an effective piece of equipment to use in your training program.
 Once your mule has overcome his bit behavior issues, you can go back and use a bit that your mule likes, or keep on using the Whoa Mule Hackamore bridle.
 Most mules prefer using the Whoa Mule Hackamore bridle over having a bit placed in their mouth.

 However, please note that not all mules are a candidate for the Whoa Mule hackamore.
 I want you to be succesful in working with your mule, and I want your mule to be happy in the bridle, please feel free to call or text me at 314-971-0208.